 It’s not wrong to respect a callback or email response within 24-hours or less especially when you’re on a deadline and spending a ton of money.

-A vendor who communicates well and responds promptly will have an easier time gaining your trust and confidence, and help you with choosing private armed security for your important event.
+A vendor who communicates well and responds promptly will have an easier time gaining your trust and confidence, and help you with choosing private armed security (Security Guard Companies) for your important event.

 5. Complicated Contracts

 Contracts with your venue should be detailed and comprehensive but you shouldn’t feel like you need to consult with a lawyer in order to understand it.
 Your point of contact should actually talk you through the details and summarize what the contract entails.
 If they don’t do this by default, be sure to ask.